Maburke/test-website/Privacy.md

 ---
 layout: page
-title: About
+title: Privacy
 ---

-This is an about page about this awesome site.
+This talks about our security policy.
-Hope you love it!
+Hope you love it.

 Reasons:
-- its great.
+ - super secret
-- its a test.

-## Other thoughts

-This is great.